melizo4ka/Game/tests/lib/googletest-master/docs/faq.md

 ## My death test hangs (or seg-faults).
 How do I fix it?

 In googletest, death tests are run in a child process and the way they work is delicate.
-To write death tests you really need to understand how they work.
+To write death tests you really need to understand how they work—see the details at [Death Assertions](reference/assertions.md#death) in the Assertions Reference.
-Please make sure you have read [this](advanced.md#how-it-works).

 In particular, death tests don't like having multiple threads in the parent process.
 So the first thing you can try is to eliminate creating threads outside